-Things like avocado, broccoli, Brussel sprouts and some other veggies can give your horse a stomach ache and cause some digestive problems.
-Veggies that are okay to share with your horse include carrots, squash, celery, green beans and lettuce.
-And, most fruits are okay to share, too—just make sure you remove any seeds or pits.
+Speaking of fruits, you might be tempted to let your horse snack on other items you have rolling around in the fridge but remember, not all fruit and veggies are good snack alternatives for your horse.
+Things like avocado, broccoli, brussels sprouts, and some other veggies can give your horse a stomachache and cause some digestive problems.
+Veggies that are okay to share with your horse include carrots, squash, celery, green beans, and lettuce.
+Most fruits are okay to share but ensure you remove any seeds or pits.

 Too much grazing can trigger a condition known as laminitis, which is an inflammation in the foot where the soft tissue attaches the horse’s bone to the hoof.
 The inflammation can be very painful, and if it’s not immediately treated, it can lead to loss of use of your horse’s foot.

-- Grazing can trigger laminitis because grass stores starches and sugars, and over-eating those starches and sugars isn’t healthy for your horse.
+Grazing can trigger laminitis because grass stores starches and sugars, and over-eating those starches and sugars isn’t healthy for your horse.

-Horses that graze in fields where buttercups abound can suffer from swollen lips and facial tissue, blistering in the mouth and face, and eventually, bloody diarrhea caused by the toxins building up in the horse’s digestive tract.
+Horses that graze in fields where buttercups abound can suffer from swollen lips and facial tissue, blistering in the mouth and face, and, eventually, bloody diarrhea caused by the toxins building up in the horse’s digestive tract.

-- Keep buttercups mowed, and make sure there’s plenty of other snackable grass for your horse to munch on.
+Keep buttercups mowed, and make sure there’s plenty of other snackable grass for your horse to munch on.

 Weigh Your Horses Food

 A horse should typically eat between 1.5 and 2% of their body weight in dry matter each day.
-Weighing your horse’s food, and keeping an eye on their grazing, can prevent over or under feeding.
+Weighing your horse’s food, and keeping an eye on their grazing, can prevent over or under-feeding.